mongodb/motor/doc/tutorial.rst

 Querying for More Than One Document
 -----------------------------------
-Use :meth:`~motor.MotorCollection.find` to query for a set of documents.
+Use `MotorCollection.find` to query for a set of documents.
-:meth:`~motor.MotorCollection.find` does no I/O and does not take a callback, it merely creates a :class:`~motor.MotorCursor` instance.
-The query is actually executed on the server when you call :meth:`~motor.MotorCursor.to_list` or :meth:`~motor.MotorCursor.each`, or yield :attr:`~motor.MotorCursor.fetch_next`.
+`MotorCollection.find` does no I/O and does not take a callback, it merely creates a `MotorCursor` instance.
+The query is actually executed on the server when you call `MotorCursor.to_list` or `MotorCursor.each`, or yield :attr:`~motor.motor_tornado.MotorCursor.fetch_next`.

 To find all documents with "i" less than 5: